hexbus/ubergrom/docs/03-rom-bank-switching.md

        B    @BANKRAM
 ```

 **Review the opcodes with the assembler used by the project.** A safer build-system practice is to assemble the trampoline as normal code, copy its assembled words to scratchpad, and avoid hand-maintained opcode constants.
+Keep track of your registers for your trampoline, including any where you expect return values, and ensure you are not stepping upon system registers.

 An alternative trampoline can generate a direct `CLR @xxxx` followed by `B @xxxx`, as shown in the older multi-bank tutorial.
 That approach consumes more scratchpad words but avoids register-indirect execution.